flyingmachine/brave-clojure-web/content/java.md

 it in Clojure instead of Java and they would be none the wiser.
 Seen from the outside, you can't tell the difference between a Java and a Clojure program any more than you can tell the difference between a C and a C++ program.
+Clojure allows you to be productive *and* sneaky.

 # Compiling and Running a Java Program

-Let's go ahead and actually create a simple Java program and then take a peek at Clojure's Java implementation.
-This will help you feel much more comfortable with the JVM, and it will prepare you for the upcoming section on Java interop.
+I think it's time to see how all of this works with real code.
+In this section, you'll build a simple pirate phrasebook using Java.
+This will help you feel much more comfortable with the JVM, it will prepare you for the upcoming section on Java interop, and it will prove invaluable should a scallywag ever attempt to scuttle your booty on the high seas.
+To tie it all together, you'll take a peek at some of Clojure's Java implementation.

 ## Hello World